New Graduate Student Information

 |Before You Arrive||As Soon As You Arrive||Financial Matters||Cory and Soda Halls||Registration||Center for Student Affairs||Orientation||Important Dates|

 Welcome to Berkeley!
 Below you will find important information and tasks to do before classes start.
 Most of the information applies to both EE and CS students.
-However, there are different instrucions to receive mail and get building access, since EE and CS students are in different buildings.
+However, there are different instructions to receive mail and get building access, since EE and CS students are in different buildings.
+Also, more new student information can be found at the New Student Checklist.

 Before You Arrive